 ROOM ADDITIONS: planning, designing, & building

 From the simplest home additions to the most elaborate ones, our general contractors will help you build a plan, build a budget, and then build that new addition to your home.
-This page details a relatively standard project of building out in to the backyard.
+This page details a relatively standard project of building out in to the backyard (and here is another backyard addition).
 You can also see our gallery for enclosing an existing space (such as a patio, carport, or garage) in to a room addition or the gallery for building upwards (an upper-story addition) over your home or garage.

 The initial planning of your new home addition

 In almost every case, the process will start with a short phone consultation, then calculating at least a rough estimate of the costs, then an in-person consultation (and site inspection).
 Next, (if all that goes well) will be creating all of the documents that will be needed to get the building permit.
 What will be needed to get the permit though?

 Typically, the application for the building permit will require blueprints.
 Most homeowners will elect to have their blueprints custom-designed, especially for an attached addition (although in some cases it may be fine to re-use customizable blueprints, like for a simple detached garage).
 Why are attached home additions more complicated?
 For attached room additions, the estimator will need to determine the condition of the existing electrical wiring and plumbing and HVAC.
 That allows us to determine the best way to connect what is already present to the rest of the new addition to the home.